A FAMILY STORY SINCE 1948

 From the beginning, the Maison set the tone by creating a luxury pipe covered in leather.

-Jean Cassegrain establishes Longchamp’s reputation by selling goods to both the international clientele wandering along the Grands Boulevards and to the Parisians visiting the theatres of the capital.
-Longchamp's success holds in four words: creation, quality, work, and service.
+Jean Cassegrain establishes Longchamp’s reputation by selling goods to both the international clientele wandering along the Grands Boulevards and to the Parisians frequenting the theatres of the capital.
+Longchamp's success can be defined in four words : creation, quality, work, service.

 The Paris Fair